ska-telescope/ska-ser-infra-machinery/README.md

 ## Project Structure

- This a single repository that can manage multiple datacenters, environments and services, so the first step is to select which one we want.
-Inside the **./environments/** folder, we have all the configurations and variables separated by datacenter (cluster), environment and service.
+ This a single repository that can manage multiple datacentres, environments and services, so the first step is to select which one we want.
+Inside the **./environments/** folder, we have all the configurations and variables separated by datacentre (cluster), environment and service.

 | Cluster           | Environment   | Service    | Folder Path                                      |
 | ----------------- | ------------- | ---------- | ------------------------------------------------ |